 A child cannot avail of CARI’s therapy and support services directly.
-A child must be referred by TUSLA and CARI sees children whether the outcome of the assessment is confirmed or inconclusive.
+A child must be referred by TUSLA, their GP, or another professional.
+CARI sees children whether the outcome of the assessment is confirmed or inconclusive.
 The criteria for referral are as follows;

 - Children who have disclosed sexual abuse and whose disclosure have been investigated by the appropriate authorities.